Tuesday, December 23, 2025

 J.O.B.
 Job

-And if you were like me, the first time you saw the title of it, you thought it was called J.O.B.
+For a while now I am have been thinking about an intriguing little book in the Bible called Job.
+And if you were like me, the first time that you saw the title of it, you thought it was called J.O.B.
 Job.

-It appears by all accounts that he is super successful!
+Large family.
+Heaps of possessions.
+And by all accounts, it appears that he is super successful!

 In fact, and I quote, “He was the greatest man among the people of the East”.